Because we don’t think about future generations, they will never forget us. – Henrik Tikkanen

 - If we were to really think about and reflect on environmental degradation, we might experience feelings of guilt, grief, and helplessness

-- The media has a conflict of interest between sharing the truth with the public and keep their corporate advertisers happy.
+- The media has a conflict of interest between sharing the truth with the public and keeping their corporate advertisers happy.
 If they were to talk more about what’s going on, it would bring our consumer culture under scrutiny

-- The government has economic ties to corporations and both want to to encourage economic growth.
+- The government has economic ties to corporations and both want to encourage economic growth.
 For instance, at the 2015 Paris Climate talks, animal agriculture and consumption in general were off the table to discuss

 But just because we’re not talking about the ecocide we’re committing, that doesn’t mean it’s not real.
 Thanks to documentaries like Cowspiracy, Home, Planet Ocean, and A Plastic Ocean, and experts like Dr. James Hansen and Dr. Helen Caldicott who are speaking up, there’s ample evidence that there is indeed a life-threatening catastrophe at hand.